An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Strategy-Proof Approximation Mechanisms

+We first present a result on the setting without ties.
+As shown in Section~\ref{sec:reduction}, for an {\sc smti-olc} instance in which all agents have strict preferences, stable matchings can be represented as matroid-kernels.
+Therefore, the existing results on matroid-kernel \cite{Fleiner01, Fleiner03} imply that all the stable matchings have the same cardinality and there is a unique worker-optimal stable matching.
+The following lemma is a a natural consequence of the results in \cite{KTY18}. \begin{lemma} In a restriction of {\sc smti-olc} in which all agents have strict preferences, a mechanism that returns the worker-optimal stable matching is worker-strategy-proof. \end{lemma} For the completeness, Appendix~\ref{app:HM} provides the proof of Lemma~\ref{lem:SP}, which uses the fact that {\sc smti-olc} can be reduced to the model of Hatfield and Milgrom \cite{HM05} if there are no ties.

+Next, we introduce the results of Hamada et al.~\cite{HMY19} on {\sc max-smti}, which is a special case of {\sc max-smti-olc} in which every agent is assigned at most one contract. \begin{theorem}[Hamada et al.~ {\cite[Theorem 2]{HMY19}}] For {\sc max-smti}, there is a worker-strategy-proof mechanism that returns a $2$-approximate solution.
+On the other hand, for any $\epsilon>0$, there is no worker-strategy-proof mechanism that returns a $(2-\epsilon)$-approximate solution. \end{theorem} \begin{theorem}[Hamada et al.~ {\cite[Theorem 4]{HMY19}}] For a restriction of {\sc max-smti} in which ties appear in only workers' preference lists, there is a worker-strategy-proof mechanism that returns a $\frac{3}{2}$-approximate solution.
+On the other hand, for any $\epsilon>0$, there is no worker-strategy-proof mechanism that returns a $(\frac{3}{2}-\epsilon)$-approximate solution. \end{theorem}

+The first statement of Theorem~\ref{thm:HMY1} is attained by a naive mechanism that first breaks ties in an increasing order of the indices and then finds the worker-optimal stable matching of the resultant instance.
+This method naturally extends to the setting of {\sc smti-olc} and yields the following theorem.
+See Appendix\ref{app:2-approx} for the proof. \begin{theorem} For {\sc smti-olc}, there is a worker-strategy-proof mechanism that returns a stable matching $M$ with $|M|\geq \frac{1}{2}|M_{\rm OPT}|$ in $O(k\cdot|E|^2)$ time, where $M_{\rm OPT}$ is a maximum-cardinality stable matching and $k$ is the maximum level of nesting of $\laminar_f~(f\in F)$. \end{theorem}

+Since {\sc smti-olc} is a generalization of {\sc smti}, the second statement (i.e., the hardness part) of Theorem~\ref{thm:HMY1} immediately extends to {\sc max-smti-olc}.
+Therefore, for the general {\sc smti-olc}, there is no worker-strategy-proof mechanism with an approximation ratio better than $2$.

+However, in a special case in which firms' lists contain no ties, Algorithm~\ref{alg1} in Section~\ref{sec:alg} defines a worker-strategy-proof mechanism whose approximation ratio is $\frac{3}{2}$.
+That is, we can extend the first statement of Theorem~\ref{thm:HMY2} to the setting of {\sc smti-olc}.
+According to the second statement of Theorem~\ref{thm:HMY2}, this is the best approximation ratio attained by a worker-strategy-proof mechanism. \begin{theorem} For a restriction of {\sc smti-olc} in which ties appear in only workers' lists, there is a worker-strategy-proof mechanism that returns a stable matching $M$ with $|M|\geq \frac{2}{3}|M_{\rm OPT}|$ in $O(k\cdot|E|^2)$ time, where $M_{\rm OPT}$ is a maximum-cardinality stable matching and $k$ is the maximum level of nesting of laminar families $\laminar_f~(f\in F)$. \end{theorem}

+We provide a mechanism that meets the requirements in Theorem~\ref{thm:SP}.
 Our mechanism is regarded as a possible realization of Algorithm~\ref{alg1}.
-We should choose the worker-optimal stable matching of the auxiliary instance $I^*$ in the second step of Algorithm~\ref{alg1}.
-A stable matching $M$ is called {\em worker-optimal} if, for any other stable matching $N$, every worker weakly prefers $M$ to $N$.
+In the second step of Algorithm~\ref{alg1}, we should choose the worker-optimal stable matching of the auxiliary instance $I^*$.
 Our mechanism is described as follows.

 \begin{enumerate} \item Given an instance $I$ (in which ties appear in only workers' lists), construct $I^*$. \item Find the worker-optimal stable matching $M^*$ of $I^*$. \item Let $M=\pi(M^*)$ and return $M$. \end{enumerate}